-The Outfit System lets you override your gear's visual appearance without affecting stats or performance.
-You can mix armor weights, change weapon styles, and apply dyes to create a custom look that persists regardless of what you equip.
-This guide covers how the system works and how to use it effectively.
+The Outfit System in ESO lets you override your gear's visual appearance without affecting stats or performance.
+You can mix armor weights, change weapon styles and apply dyes to create a custom look that persists regardless of what you equip.

 Outfits are cosmetic overlays.
 When you apply an outfit, you change what your character looks like without touching the gear underneath.
 Your stats, set bonuses, and performance remain unchanged.
 Heavy armor can look like light, swords can look like axes.
 The appearance persists when you swap gear.